-Upon completion of Module H, students will be given the opportunity to complete their second clinical rotation.
-As with their first rotation, during this time, the student will be given the opportunity to apply what they have learned in the classroom and laboratory, to the "real-life" clinical facility.
+Upon completion of Part I, students will be given the opportunity to complete the second part of their clinical externship.
+As with Part I, during this time, the student will be given the opportunity to apply what they have learned in the classroom and laboratory, to the "real-life" clinical facility.
 As part of their experiences, students may rotate throughout various departments within the clinical facility, including patient care units, physical therapy, cardiology, the laboratory, central service, and admitting and the business office.
 Students will once again work under the direct supervision of qualified personnel in participating institutions and under the general supervision of the school staff.
 All students will be evaluated at the halfway point and at the conclusion of the clinical experience.
-Patient care technician must complete both clinical rotations in order to fulfill their requirements for graduation.
+Patient care technician must complete both parts of the clinical externship in order to fulfill their requirements for graduation.
+Prerequistie: Completion of "Part I" (Lecture Hours: 0.0 Lab Hours: 0.0 Other Hours: 80.0)